-From 1 July 2017, the Noxious Weeds Act 1993 will be repealed and replaced with the Biosecurity Act 2015.
+From 1 July 2017, the Noxious Weeds Act 1993 was repealed and replaced with the Biosecurity Act 2015.
 As such the declaration status and control measure of any weeds listed on this page will be no longer relevant.
 HRCC has developed a Local Weeds Plan which guides the implementation of the new Act in relation to weeds.

 Biosecurity Act Obligations